Heating The Water in Your Turtle Habitat

 Water heaters made for turtle tanks usually are enclosed in a plastic housing that makes them okay safety-wise, but most of them are pre-set to a specific temperature, usually around 78 degrees Fahrenheit (about 25.5 degrees Celsius).
 That's fine for healthy adult turtles, but I like to be able to set the temperature myself because I also keep baby turtles (who need warmer water), and because I want to be able to raise the temperature if my adult turtles become ill.

 That's why I prefer using heaters made for fish tanks, but that have tough plastic or metal tubes (or are enclosed in a plastic safety cage).
-Aqueon Pro Heaters are a very good choice.
-They're well-made and durable, and they do a good job of regulating the water temperature.
+As I said earlier, I especially like the Stainless Steel PTC 300Watt Digital Heater.
+But Aqueon Pro Heaters are also a very good choice and probably will be easier to find in local stores.
+Both of these heaters are well-made and durable, and they will do a good job of regulating the water temperature.

 One more thing: Don't make your turtle's water temperature too warm.
 For most adult aquatic turtle species, 78 F. (25.5 C.) is the highest you want unless you're treating them for an illness and a veterinarian has told you to raise the temperature.
 Otherwise, too-warm water can encourage bacteria growth in the tank.
 It also discourages turtles from basking sometimes.